 The Assisted Living PA is part of a continuum of HSE-funded community-based supports.
 Most supports involving daily living such as washing and dressing are provided by the HSE Home Help Service.
 The HSE Assisted Living Supports are an addition to these supports and facilitate people to get out of their home, conduct essential personal business, and perhaps socialise.

-Regrettably, the HSE/ CIL Assisted Living Supports are not available to support people in their workplace, to just accompany people to appointments, or to provide transport.
-Cork CIL however does have a Travel Club which may be of interest to you see our Travel Club section.
+Regrettably, the HSE/CIL Assisted Living Supports are not available to support people in their workplace, for the sole purpose of accompanying people to appointments, or to provide transport.
+Cork CIL does, however, have a Travel Club.

 We are also unable to consider applications for domestic supports, child-minding or childcare, or to support children in Pre-schools or Schools.